N3kowarrior/superboogav2_db_persistance/README.md

 # superboogav2_db_persistence
+#NOT RECOMMENDED TO DOWNLOAD RIGHT NOW, WORKING ON CHARACTER SWITCHING IMPLEMENTATION, WAIT 2-4d
 `superboogav2_db_persistence` provides a patched version of `chromadb.py` (part of superboogav2) written to manage chromadb.
 This modified version introduces disk persistence for the database.
 The database files are stored in either of the following directories:

 - `extensions/superboogav2/chromadb_persistent` (Linux)